TimUntersberger/dotfiles/README.md

 ### x2goserver

-`sudo apt install x2goserver x2goserver-xsession`
+`sudo apt install x2goserver x2goserver-xsession -y`

 this configures a service called `x2goserver`. the service has to be manually started.